A Touch of Cloth: Series 4

 A joke trailer for the fourth series ended the last episode of series three.

-John Hannah claimed, in 2015, that the series has been cancelled.
+John Hannah claimed, in 2015, that the series had been cancelled.
 "I imagine that's dead.
 I think it's been too long.
 I loved that show.
 Charlie wanted to do more, everyone did.
 It was Sky I guess.
 There might have been something to do with the negotiations, I don't know.
 We did the first one, then they wanted a lot more and Charlie wasn't sure he could sustain it over twelve episodes.
 So we did two more and then by the third one, they had figured out what they were doing.
 I think it's dead, it's a couple of years since we did that now.
 Normally when these things go, they go pretty quickly because people have other commitments, and Charlie is busy.
 It's a real shame.
 I doubt I'll be playing DI McDoodah for the next few years!"

 Critical reception

 A Touch of Cloth received mixed reviews.
 In its review of the first series, The Guardian wrote that the show is "stuffed to the rafters with jokes", noting the variety of both good and bad jokes.
 Radio Times also commented on the hit-and-miss nature of the show: "while a lot of [the jokes] don’t stick ... when it’s funny, it’s deliriously so."

+Again the show was both criticised and praised for its relentless jokes, with one critic calling the second series "black-hole dense with good gags" and noting that "there may be nothing quite so brilliant on British TV this year", but saying he "couldn't wait for the experience to end", observing Brooker's use of "cop drama clichés" to "strangle [the viewer] with unremitting genius."
 Series 2 received a similar critical response, with Time Out giving 3 out of 5 stars to the first episode and 2 out of 5 stars to the second episode.
-Again the show was both criticised and praised for its relentless jokes, with one critic calling the second series "black-hole dense with good gags" and noting that "there may be nothing quite so brilliant on British TV this year", but saying he "couldn't wait for the experience to end", observing Brooker's use of "cop drama clichés" to "strangle [the viewer] with unremitting genius."